moshkh/moshkh/README.md

 :pencil2: Studying a computing degree at university.

-:pencil2: Building [Worditionary](https://www.etsy.com/shop/worditionary), a typography quote art print business.
-I'm using my software development skills to automate as many tasks such as picture generation and listings.
+:pencil2: Building Micro-SaaS projects as a solo developer.

 <!-- ## GitHub stats